babashka/process/README.md

 Execution error (ExceptionInfo) at babashka.process/check (process.cljc:113).
 ```

-To avoid throwing, you can use `:continue true`.
-You will still see the error
+To avoid throwing when the command's exit code is non-zero, use `:continue true`.
-being printed to stderr, but no exception will be thrown.
-That is convenient
+You will still see the error printed to stderr, but no exception will be thrown.
+This is convenient
 when you want to handle the `:exit` code yourself:

 ``` clojure